shalusahala706-bot/financial-tracker/README.md

 # Finanace-tracker
-a simple personal financ tracker built with React and Local storage.
+a simple personal finance tracker built with React and Local storage.

 # Features